oetia/dsccapstonewebsite/README.md

 ## Results - OSWorld

-In summary, the UITARS-72B model performed substantially better than both 4o-mini and 4o, and in general task success saw an increased correlation with the number of MCTS iterations and depth.
+In summary, the UITARS-7B and UITARS-72B model performed substantially better than both 4o-mini and 4o.
+We ran one experiment utilizing MCTS on UITARS-7B with 2 iterations and a depth of 15.
+Because UITARS is fine-tuned to output UI instructions, it struggles to self-evaluate and provide scores for each action.
+Instead, we use GPT 4o-mini as the evaluation LLM.
+Even with a lower depth, using MCTS greatly outperforms the default agent, even surpassing the UITARS 70B model at similar depths.
+We were unable to run a full experiment on the larger model with MCTS due to time constraints, but we believe that explicit search should allow for large improvements there as well.

 <!--OSWorld Inference/Compute Scaling Plots-->
 ![](/images/uitars-depth-of-n.png)